AndrewJBateman/Vue-vuetify-api-app/README.md

 # :zap: Vue Vuetify Forms

-* App using the Vue.js + vuetify material design framework to display data
+* App using the Vue.js + vuex material design framework to display data

 **Note:** to open web links in a new window use: _ctrl+click on link_